-(1) The committee has not yet approved any 2017 Cash Bonus, but may do so in the future.
+- (1) The committee has not yet approved any 2017 Cash Bonus, but may do so in the future.
 The bonus amounts for 2016 reflect the value of alternative cash bonus awards approved by the committee and paid out in 2017 in lieu of any payments pursuant to the Company's 2016 cash bonus plan, under which no bonuses were earned.
-Mr. Blickenstaff declined to receive an alternative bonus award

-(2) These amounts reflect the grant date fair value of certain options awarded to each of our named executive officers during 2017 calculated in accordance

-We did not adopt an incentive cash bonus plan with respect to 2017, and no incentive cash bonus was earned with respect to 2016.
-For additional information, see "Compensation Elements - 2017

-Cash Bonus

-Cash Bonus."
-During fiscal year 2017, Mr. Hansen participated in our incentive award trip for selected members of our executive and sales teams.
+Mr. Blickenstaff declined to receive an alternative bonus award. - (2) These amounts reflect the grant date fair value of certain options awarded to each of our named executive officers during 2017 calculated in accordance with FASB ASC Topic 718 (without regard to estimates of forfeitures related to service-based vesting).
+Information regarding assumptions made in valuing the option grants can be found in Note 6 of the "Notes to Financial Statements" included in Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2016, as filed with the SEC on March 8, 2017.
+The amounts disclosed do not necessarily reflect the dollar amounts of compensation actually realized, or that may be realized, by our named executive officer with respect to the options.
+In addition, the amounts do not reflect the value of certain options granted during 2017 that are subject to and conditioned upon the approval by our stockholders of an increase to the number of shares authorized under the 2013 Plan as the value of those options is not currently determinable. - (3) We did not adopt an incentive cash bonus plan with respect to 2017, and no incentive cash bonus was earned with respect to 2016.
+For additional information, see "Compensation Elements-2017 Cash Bonus." - Ouring fiscal year 2017, Mr. Hansen participated in our incentive award trip for selected members of our executive and sales teams.
 Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Hansen of \$8,443, as well as statutory tax with respect to the imputed income associated with the trip of \$5,083.
 During fiscal year 2016, Mr. Sheridan, and Mr. Hansen and his spouse, participated in our incentive award trip for selected members of our executive and sales teams.
 Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Hansen and his spouse of \$14,860, as well as statutory tax with respect to the imputed income associated with the trip of \$8,946 for fiscal year 2016.
 Amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan of \$7,430, as well as statutory tax with respect to the imputed income associated with the trip for Mr. Sheridan of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan of \$7,430, as well as statutory tax with respect to the imputed income associated with the trip for Mr. Sheridan of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, and \$332 for Mr. Sheridan the properties of the properties of \$4,475 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan the properties of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan the properties of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, entertainment and other expenses for Mr. Sheridan the properties of \$4,473 for fiscal year 2016.
-The dollar amounts listed include the incremental costs to us of meals, e 2016, respectively.
-The dollar amounts listed reflect a cell phone allowance of \$962, \$962 and \$333 for Mr. Sheridan, which was paid to him in cash in 2017, 2016 and 2015, respectively.
-All other amounts for all individuals in all years reflect the value of premiums paid by us for group term life insurance.
+The dollar amounts listed reflect a cell phone allowance of \$888 and \$962 for Mr. Hansen, which was paid to him in cash in 2017 and 2016, respectively.
+The dollar amounts listed reflect a cell phone allowance of \$962, \$962 and \$333 for